 10. Publish your diagram

 Make your diagrams public by clicking the share button and choosing “Publish.”
-If you choose full document URL, you can generate a URL that provides a view-only experience that anyone with the link can use.
+If you choose full document URL, you can generate a view-only link that allows anyone with the link to view your document.
 They can’t edit the diagram, which means you can make it available to as many people as you’d like while still controlling the state of your document.

 And that’s a wrap.
 Ten ways to instantly make work easier.
 Give these features a try, and be sure to share them with your entire team so you can get the productivity level at your organization on a whole new level!